Taig Mill Motor & ER-16 Spindle Upgrades

 If

-start-up again while you are touching/changing sharp end mills,
+(after cooling down) while you are touching/changing sharp

 saw blades, belts or other rotating parts.